 If you’re leaning toward implementing formal techniques like Lean Six Sigma, we recommend signing up for a training program that focuses on that specific modality.
 Several independent providers and universities offer online courses at this time.
 If you’re seeking something more generalized, check out these courses below:

 - BPM Essentials: The institution offers a Business Process Model and Notation (BPMN) method and style training course.
 You can also take the certification exam for BPMN 2.0 standard.

 - BPM Institute: The Institute offers Business Process Management Professional (BPMP) certification in addition to other certification programs.

 - BPTrends Associates: The BPTA is one of the most recognized process improvement institutions globally.
 Its curriculum is well known and adopted by several reputable organizations, such as the International Institute of Business Analysis (IIBA) and the Association of Business Process Management Professionals (ABPMP).

 You also can find excellent resources on process improvement at online course sites like Coursera, Learning Tree International, Watermark Learning, and Udemy.

 Streamline Operations with CMMS

-Committing to continuous improvement isn’t that different from any other operational undertakings.
+Committing to continuous improvement isn’t that different from any other operational undertaking.
 It requires thoughtful planning, scheduling, and progress tracking.
 The good news?
-You don’t have to manage dozens of important details manually in 2021!
+You don’t have to manage dozens of important details!